petark7/tajmaut/README.md

 ➡️ see upcoming events (for the next two days)

-➡️ list all events (filtering available)
+➡️ list all events

-➡️ list all venues (filtering available)
+➡️ list all venues

 ➡️ make reservation for an event and track status